 As the UK prepares for continued restrictions and lockdowns, restaurants are having to close their doors again, with only those offering takeaway and delivery remaining open.
-It has never been more important to have the ability to switch to a delivery service model, with uncertainty and reduced restaurant capacity being ongoing concerns for restaurant owners.
+It has never been more important to consider a delivery service model introduction, with uncertainty and reduced restaurant capacity being ongoing concerns for restaurant owners.

 In fact, COVID-19 has resulted in a reduction of the number of seated guests by up to 50% in many areas, which is likely to be the case even after restaurants are able to reopen.
-By offering delivery and takeaway, restaurant owners are able to boost business and continue working, growing their reputation in local areas throughout any lockdowns.
+By offering home delivery and takeaway, restaurant owners are able to meet customers’ expectations, boost business and continue working – growing their reputation in local areas throughout any lockdowns.

-For many restaurants, pivoting to a delivery model is an unfamiliar and daunting task.
+For many restaurants, a delivery service model introduction is an unfamiliar and daunting task.
 Many businesses that would never have previously considered offering delivery are now given no option but to implement this.
-The great news is that restaurants that are able to offer a safe and hassle-free delivery service model will be able to grow business and create a loyal customer base.
+The great news is that restaurants that are able to offer a safe and hassle-free delivery service model will be able to grow their business and create a loyal customer base.

 - Communicate with customers

 It’s essential to put your customers’ minds at ease and let them know that you are still operating.
 Communicate your delivery options, also outlining safety and sanitisation measures.
 By doing this, you are able to reassure customers that you will deliver their food in a COVID-safe way.

 Shout about your delivery hand-off procedures, use of gloves, masks, packaging and anything else that you think your customers will want to know.
 This can be done through many channels, including: